Note: My Web pages are best viewed with style sheets enabled. |

 I reserve all publication rights to any Web page or portion of a Web page (including tables) marked with the © symbol as copyrighted by David E. Ross.
 Republication or performance — electronically, in hardcopy format, or orally — is prohibited without my express written permission.
-When someone views a Web page marked as copyrighted by me, that person is presumed to be bound by that copyright and the terms expressed herein.
-(By someone, I include corporations and organizations.
-By views, I include any downloading or examination of the HTML of a Web page or of a graphic file, whether manual or automated.)
+If someone accesses a Web page marked as copyrighted by me, that person is presumed to be bound by that copyright and the terms expressed herein.
+By someone, I include corporations, organizations, and software external to or not intentionally installed on my computer.
+By accesses, I include any downloading or examination of the HTML of a Web page or of a graphic file, whether manual or automated.
+I grant exception to this prohibition for the mere display of a Web page that is downloaded from the server that hosts my Web site.
+I also grant exception to this prohibition for search index indexing providing the results of using the search engine do not involve artificial intelligence technologies or systems.

 This notice applies to all photographs — including photos I have placed at Flickr — but does not apply to any other graphic unless a separate copyright notice specific to that graphic appears on the Web page displaying it.
 In some cases, the separate notice is embedded in the graphic and appears when a cursor is placed over the graphic.